ryuu12/kimiko-discordpy-bot/README.md

 ## Usage

 I've already made a template inside the code, so you can change the code to whatever you want.
 There are some main bot features in the cogs.
--Ban command
+- Ban command
--Help command
+- Help command
--Report command
+- Report command
--Kick command
+- Kick command

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.